Beefeater83/lovable/README.md

   - **`Google OAuth`**
   - **`GitHub OAuth`**
   - **`One-Time Password (OTP) delivered via email`**
+  - **`Passkey (WebAuthn)`**
 - GitHub authentication resolves the user's **`primary verified email`**, allowing users with private email visibility to authenticate successfully.
 - OTP authentication is available only for registered users.
 A **6-digit verification code** is sent to the user's email, is valid for **5 minutes**, and can be used only once.
+- Passkey authentication uses the **WebAuthn standard** and supports passwordless authentication using a device, platform authenticator, security key, or another supported passkey provider.
+- Authenticated users can register multiple Passkeys for their account and use them for subsequent authentication.
+- Passkey credentials are stored in the database, while the private key remains on the user's device or Passkey provider.
 - After successful authentication, a custom domain event is dispatched, triggering a login notification email to the user.
 - After successful login, a JWT token is issued and stored in `HttpOnly cookies` (access + refresh flow).
 - Access token lifetime: **5 minutes**